kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-make-your-app-faster.md

 * If the indexes are already working, it may be a network delay.
 Check that your app and the DB are in the same data center.
 Are they close enough?
 * Your query may return a lot of data.
 Click the SEE MORE section of the Method/PubSub Explorer to see how many documents you are getting back from the DB.
 Try to reduce the number of documents you are getting, or reduce the data size.
 * You might also be carrying out some DB or similar operations inside a ForEach or Map operation.
 If so, try to ignore them if possible, or try to find some alternative way.
+* If you've high throughput than 300 request per min, use [Find Faster](http://meteorhacks.com/improving-meteors-mongodb-read-performance-and-cpu-usage-with-find-faster.html) for **fetch and findOne**.

 ## Update, Remove